 - 1. Students are expected to wear the school uniform on all school days with the exception of "Jean Days" which are the third Friday of each month. - 2.
 Uniform regulations are in effect from morning drop-off through afternoon pick-up and at any school sponsored event or activity. - 3.
 Neat and clean outfits. - 4.
 Hair is to be clean and neatly groomed, out of the eyes, and must not interfere with eyesight.
 Extreme fads in cuts, styles, or designs are not acceptable.
 The interpretation of "extreme" is the schools.
 In addition, boys hair must be above the collar. - 5.
 Boys will be clean shaven and NOT wear earrings. - 6.
 Uniform walking shorts are the ONLY shorts allowed, even on Jean Days. - 7.
 Hair color must be of natural tones.
-(Principal's discretion)

-- 8. No coats, jackets or hats worn in class. - 9.
+(Principal's discretion) - No coats, jackets or hats worn in class. - 9.
 Make-up should be simple and not excessive.
-The interpretation of "excessive" is the school's. heavy make-up or eyeliner is acceptable in the Middle School.
+The interpretation of "excessive" is the school's.
+No heavy make-up or eyeliner is acceptable in the Middle School. - 10.
+No hooded sweatshirts worn in class. - T-shirts or camisoles worn under uniform shirts must be solid white only. - 12.
+No visible body piercing, other than earrings, is allowed.
+Modest use of appropriate jewelry. - 13.
+Shoes with socks or stockings must be worn. - 14.
+Sweatshirts worn on Jean Days must be in good taste and not contrary to the mission of GTACS.